medbenali/CyberScan/doc/Usage.md

 ------
 ## Analyzing and Decoding Packets

-CyberScan can analyse pcap files in order to extract and decode ethernet ,ip , tcp , icmp , udp headrers .
+CyberScan can analyse pcap files in order to extract and decode ethernet ,ip , tcp , icmp ,udp headrers .

 ### Ethernet Headers